 Cambridge Dictionary

-dictionary.cambridge.org › dictionary › english › null
+dictionary.cambridge.org › us › dictionary › english › null

-NULL | English meaning - Cambridge Dictionary
+NULL | definition in the Cambridge English Dictionary

 🌐